 The beauty and personal care market is expected to grow from $511 billion in 2021 to $784.6 billion in 2025, partially thanks to the trending growth of the e-commerce industry in general and the power of influencer marketing.
-With influencers raking in so much money in beauty, it is important to consider the legal protections – and cautions – of launching an e-commerce beauty brand.
+With beauty influencers raking in so much money, it is important to consider the legal protections – and cautions – of launching an e-commerce beauty brand.

 What are the Most Common Legal Issues in the E-Commerce Beauty, Cosmetics, and Personal Care Industry?